Casa Grande, Arizona: Fire Department

 The Casa Grande Fire Department (CGFD), ISO Class 2, provides fire protection and emergency medical services to the City of Casa Grande.
 The Casa Grande Fire Department operates out of 4 Fire Stations and an Administrative Headquarters at the Public Safety Building.

 CGFD is serving 109.65 square miles with over 60,000 residents.

 Dave Kean is the Fire Chief for the City of Casa Grande.
 In 2021-22 Chief Kean led the fight for the City to form their own ambulance transportation service and obtain a “Certificate of Necessity” from the Arizona Department of Health.
 This allowed the CGFD to expand by 26 members.
 Just prior to that he had added a full-time Ladder company (12 new firefighters) to the Department.

-In 2023, Chief Kean got funding for a new Fire Station 503 at a cost over $13.4 million dollars.
+In 2023, Chief Kean got funding for a new Fire Station 503 at a cost over $13.4 million.
 This is the first new fire facility in over 14 years.